 Over and over, the ability of animals to cope in the face of adversity inspires us to become more creative and innovative to ensure they can have lives truly worth living.
 In Ingrid’s case that meant a wheelchair, laser therapy, and of course kindness in abundance.

-Ingrid is a ‘broiler’ chicken, a bird selectively bred for consumption, which means her genetics are geared towards rapid growth.
-This presents a unique set of challenges when caring for these birds who were only ever meant to live around five short weeks.
+Ingrid was a ‘broiler’ chicken, a bird selectively bred for consumption, which means her genetics were geared towards rapid growth.
+This presents a unique set of challenges when caring for these curious and endearing birds, who were only ever meant to live around five short weeks.